tim0g/timog.org/content/posts/seven eleven 100 yen coffee and the case of the/index.md

 tags:
 - Seven Eleven
 - coffee
+- math
 chōon: Ō ō Ū ū
 ---
 ![Seven Eleven regular coffee receipt](seven-eleven-japan-100-yen-coffee-receipt.gif "Seven Eleven's 100-yen regular coffee: 93 yen plus 7 yen (8%) tax.")

 Seven Eleven's coffee is not bad--not to mention cheap and convenient--and I usually go there when I need to get my caffeine fix.
 I prefer their 120-yen Kilimanjaro blend which I always drink black, but for some reason some stores don't have it, and even stores which offer it don't always have it throughout the year.

 But the regular coffee is just 100 yen, including the 8% tax.
-You hand in your 100-yen coin and get your cup.
-When you  buy two, you hand in two 100-yen coins and get your two cups.
+You hand over your 100-yen coin and get your cup.
+When you  buy two, you pay two 100-yen coins and get your two cups.
 There's no change so it's fast and convenient (it's even more convenient if you use Eddy card or some other electronic money).

 But there's that one time when I bought three cups and got confused as hell.